beeva-arturomartinez/beeva-best-practices/agile/developerTeamScrum/TDD/README.md

 In practice TDD tends to confuse concepts are interrelated but do not start from the same root:
 > Self -testing -code ! = TDD ! = Unit testing

+Self -testing -code ! = TDD , TDD has not primary mission the test coverage.
+This coverage is a benefit that is obtained by applying the methodology.
+This means that you can have high test coverage making after developing the product.
+It isnt´t condition applying TDD or to have high test coverage.
+TDD ! = Unit testing , unit test as much as possible try to be decoupled by definition.
+In exchange for not applying the compulsory decoupling TDD code is required although it is convenient.
+Moreover, in many parts of it will be convenient to be a "small" coupled for some tests.
+Moreover establish any automated test framework is a consequence of applying the methodology.

 ### What is TDD?
 As the wikipedia definition